Lionel Simmons

 Lionel James "L-Train" Simmons (born November 14, 1968) is an American former professional basketball player.
+Simmons played seven seasons for the Sacramento Kings of the National Basketball Association (NBA).
+He was a highly-decorated college player for the La Salle Explorers, where he was a three-time All-American and the 1990 National Player of the Year.
+Simmons is one of the leading scorers in men's basketball history and is one of only 12 players to have scored over 3,000 points in NCAA Division I history.

-High school career
+Early life

-Simmons led South Philadelphia High School to a Philadelphia Public League boys' championship in 1986, getting an MVP award in the process.
+Simmons led South Philadelphia High School to a Philadelphia Public League boys' championship in 1986, earning an MVP award in the process.
 He was inducted into the Philadelphia Sports Hall of Fame in 2008.

 College career

 Simmons was a 6'7" small forward from La Salle University, where he won the Naismith College Player of the Year and John R. Wooden Award as a senior.
-Simmons is fourth in all-time NCAA career points with 3,217 and trails only Pete Maravich, Freeman Williams and Chris Clemons.
+Simmons is fifth in all-time NCAA career points with 3,217 and trails only Pete Maravich, Antoine Davis, Freeman Williams and Chris Clemons.
 Simmons became the first player in NCAA history to score more than 3,000 points and pull down more than 1,100 rebounds.
 He holds the NCAA Basketball record for most consecutive games scoring in double figures with 115.
 He led the Explorers to three straight NCAA Tournament appearances (1988–90).
 Simmons was Player of the Year in the Metro Atlantic Athletic Conference for three years.
 He was a four-time First Team All Big 5 selection and won the Robert V. Geasey Trophy as Big 5 MVP three times.
-During his career, the Explorers had a 100-31 record.
+During his career, the Explorers had a 100–31 record.
 Simmons was inducted into the La Salle University Hall of Athletes in 1995.
 Simmons was inducted into the Big 5 Hall of Fame in 1996.